Canadian Whisky Founders

 John Phillip Wiser

 John Philip Wiser was educated in the common schools of his county, later at Hobart Hall Institute in Holland Patent, New York.
-Early employment included farming (until the age of 20) and clerk in Gouverneur, New York for several years.
+Early employment included farming (until the age of 20) and a clerk in Gouverneur, New York, for several years.

-In 1856 he married Emily Godard, daughter of Harlow Godard.
+In 1856, Wiser married Emily Godard, daughter of Harlow Godard.
 They had six children together.